 1. DoorDash

-Since DoorDash was launched in 2013, it’s grown to reach a market of more than 75 million Americans and has become the largest delivery service by market share according to Bloomberg Second Measure.
-DoorDash delivers meals from chain and local restaurants, and it’s begun delivering from convenience stores and drugstores, like CVS, in some markets.
+Since DoorDash was launched in 2013, it’s grown to reach a market of more than 75 million Americans and has become the largest delivery service by market share according to Bloomberg Second Measure, with 65% of the market share.
+DoorDash delivers meals from chain and local restaurants, and it’s begun delivering from convenience stores, grocery stores, and drugstores in some markets.

 Dashers — what delivery drivers for DoorDash are called — can schedule their hours in advance.
 There are no minimum hours to drive, which is the same as the rest of the food delivery services on this list.